Irrepressible Bodies: Hope, Health, and Resilience in a Turbulent World

 Compare offerings and share your lists with others.

 Resilience is the capacity to transform in response to significant change.
-In this time of social turbulence, the idea of “irrepressible” bodies will be our gateway to exploration of human health and human communities, and their potential for resilient transformation.
+In this time of social and ecological turbulence, the idea of “irrepressible” bodies will be our gateway to exploration of human health and human communities, and their potential for resilient transformation.

 Class sessions will feature a mix of lectures, seminars, hands-on learning activities, and workshops.
 Program participants will have opportunities to develop the habits of mind of analytic, innovative, and resilient thinkers.
 Development of skills in crafting clear and thoughtful spoken and written communications, in critical inquiry, and in cultivating a collaborative culture of resilience and relationship-building will be an essential component of the program.
 Willingness to learn how to think about and work with data is necessary; previous work with numbers beyond basic addition, subtraction, and division is not.
 Work in Irrepressible Bodies will prepare students for continued study and eventual employment in these fields: health, health care and medicine, human biology, community organizing, journalism, social work, education, public health, and public administration.

 In fall quarter, our lines of inquiry includedpublic health, health disparities, the common good, hope, resilience, socialization, social capital, and topics in gender, feminist & LGBTQ issues.
 Our winter quarter lines of inquiry includedrace, dis/abilities, government and policy, community, and economic exchange of goods and services.

 Greener Foundations: This program will incorporate Greener Foundations, a holistic course designed for first-time, first-year students.
 Faculty and staff collaborate to bring study skills, academic planning, health and wellness education, advising, and more into the classroom.
 More information at Greener Foundations .

 This offering will prepare you for careers and advanced study in: